Graded Exercise Therapy for CFS /ME & FMS; Friend or Foe?

 Dan

-Dan, I appreciate you articulating your understanding of the nuances of the complexity of this illness.
+I appreciate you articulating your understanding of the nuances of the complexity of this illness.
 Something only direct experience could give sufficient insight to.
 I have often gotten confounded by trying to understand the genesis of this condition, which results in a state of constant confusion.
 The result: I toggle between numerous explanations and treatments and then quickly discard them because it does not explain ALL the downrange cascade of symptoms and vicious cycles.
 The confusion and subsequent frustration end up becoming one of the most perpetuating illness factors and a major obstacle to healing.
-You clearly have been… Read more »
+You clearly have been there.
+When finally escaping this diabolical illness, it would be easy to simply move on and rarely look back.
+So, thanks for taking the time and effort to journey back into the cave (Plato reference:-) to help illuminate the path for those of us still muttering through the dark with impaired vision.

 Hi Michael,